csgf/jsaga-adaptor-rocci/docs/index.rst

 .. image:: images/jsaga-adaptor-rocci-architecture.jpg
    :align: left

 ============
 Installation
 ============
 (i)   Import this Java application in your preferred IDE (e.g. Netbeans).

-(ii)  Configure the application with this JSAGA jars files.
+(ii)  Configure the application with the needed JSAGA jars files.
-      For your convenient, you can download the full list of jars files from here [4_]

 (iii) Compile the application with your IDE.
       In case of successful compilation you should get the following output message: